Trudeau seeks a fresh start, but many voters see a power grab

 “I think Mr Trudeau may care, I think he cares, but the reality is that he’s often done a lot of things for show and hasn’t backed those up with real action,” Singh said during the official English-language debate.

-O’Toole, for his part, has sought to portray the vote as an act of personal aggrandisement.
+O’Toole, for his part, has sought to portray the vote as an act of personal aggrandizement.

 Security and secrecy have increased at Trudeau’s campaign stops after several of them were disrupted by protesters angry about mandatory COVID-19 vaccination rules and vaccine passport measures that the prime minister has imposed.